JoyangAR/Wbot-Manager/README.md

 - **Structured Response Sections:** Keep your responses organized with named sections and groups.
 It's like giving your replies a neat filing system.
 - **Named Contact Lists:** Easily manage blocked or allowed contacts by assigning names to them.
 No more guessing games!
 - **Effortless Reordering:** Move things around smoothly.
 Rearrange response sections, contacts, and groups with a simple up and down movement.
+- **Backup Managing** Create, delete and restore backups with a clic of the mouse.

 ## Getting Started